- slide 1 of 4

 Also called Amorphophallus titanum, you will have to wear a mask if you hope to approach this autotroph.
 The corpse lily is famous for its large size as well as one of its finer qualities--its smell.
 The corpse lily literally smells like rotting flesh which attracts animals that help pollinate the plant.
 For example, flies often visit many flowers due to their smell.
 If a fly touches another plant and enters the corpse lily, it has a chance to pollinate it and allow more corpse lilies to grow.

 Also called Lithops, these autotrophs are interesting in that they look like rocks!
 Living rocks are usually located in desert areas and and are fairly common.
-Why do they look like rocks you might ask?
+Why do they look like rocks?
 These autotrophs probably try to mimic rocks in order to protect themselves against heterotrophs that would eat them for nutrients and water.
 If you can't see something, you can't eat it, right?

 Also called Dionaea muscipula, these plants often trap insects by eating them!
-For example, let's say a fly lands on a Venus Fly Trap, it would activate the "trap" by touching the plant's "hairs" and would be crushed by the plant.
+If a fly lands on a Venus Fly Trap, it would activate the "trap" by touching the plant's "hairs" and would be crushed by the plant.
 After doing so, a Venus Fly Trap receives nutrients from the insect.
 These plants are still autotrophic because they mainly receive food from sunlight.

 Also called Tillandsia recurvata, this plant likes to hang out in the air.
 It usually grows off of other things for support.
 Ball Moss usually receives its nutrients from rain and other materials that wash over it.